 FOTO CREDIT: TWO FINE PEOPLE Upcoming research: I’ll be in the UK from June 21, 2022 – July 2022, for archival research, meeting poets and attending poetry events.
 Looking forward to it!

-As for forthcoming publications, I am thrilled to have an article titled “Teaching Melville Through the Lens of Popular Culture” forthcoming in the new Wiley-Blackwell A New Companion to Herman Melville – edited by Wyn Kelley and Christopher Ohge.
+“Teaching Melville Through the Lens of Popular Culture” has recently been published in A New Companion to Herman Melville (2022).
+Eds.
+Wyn Kelley and Christopher Ohge.
+541-549.

-I am excited to join the symposium “From Poetry to Song Lyrics: Analysing and Teaching Verse” at the University of Bamberg organized by Prof. Pascal Fischer und JProf.
+“Cultural Agency and Vocal Vitality: Taking Lyric Poetry into (and out of) the Mediatized 2020s Classroom”at the symposium “From Poetry to Song Lyrics: Analysing and Teaching Verse” at the University of Bamberg organized by Prof. Pascal Fischer und JProf.
 Theresa Summer.
-The title of my presentation is: “Cultural Agency and Vocal Vitality: Taking Lyric Poetry into (and out of) the Mediatized 2020s Classroom.”
-(Feb.
-4-5, 2022).
+5 February 2022.

 You must be logged in to post a comment.